History of Yemen: Ottoman return

 The Ottomans were concerned about the British expansion from India to the Red Sea and Arabia.
 They returned to the Tihama in 1849 after an absence of two centuries.
 Rivalries and disturbances continued among the Zaydi imams, between them and their deputies, with the ulema, with the heads of tribes, as well as with those who belonged to other sects.
-Some citizens of Sana'a were desperate to return law and order to Yemen and asked the Ottoman Pasha in Tihama to pacify the country.
+Some citizens of Sanaa were desperate to return law and order to Yemen and asked the Ottoman Pasha in Tihama to pacify the country.
 Yemeni merchants knew that the return of the Ottomans would improve their trade, for the Ottomans would become their customers.
-An Ottoman expedition force tried to capture Sana'a but was defeated and had to evacuate the highlands.
+An Ottoman expedition force tried to capture Sanaa but was defeated and had to evacuate the highlands.
 The opening of the Suez Canal in 1869 strengthened the Ottomans' decision to remain in Yemen.
-In 1872, military forces were dispatched from Constantinople and moved beyond the Ottoman stronghold in the lowlands (Tihama) to conquer Sana'a.
+In 1872, military forces were dispatched from Constantinople and moved beyond the Ottoman stronghold in the lowlands (Tihama) to conquer Sanaa.
 By 1873 the Ottomans succeeded in conquering the northern highlands.
-Sana'a became the administrative capital of Yemen Vilayet.
+Sanaa became the administrative capital of Yemen Vilayet.

 The Ottomans learned from their previous experience and worked on the disempowerment of local lords in the highland regions.
 They even attempted to secularize the Yemeni society; Yemenite Jews came to perceive themselves in Yemeni nationalist terms.
 The Ottomans appeased the tribes by forgiving their rebellious chiefs and appointing them to administrative posts.
 They introduced a series of reforms to enhance the country's economic welfare.
 On the other hand, corruption was widespread in the Ottoman administration in Yemen.
 This stemmed from the fact that only the worst of the officials were appointed because those who could avoid serving in Yemen did so.
 The Ottomans had reasserted control over the highlands for temporary duration.
 The so-called Tanzimat reforms were considered heretic by the Zaydi tribes.
 In 1876, the Hashid and Bakil tribes rebelled against the Ottomans, and the Turks had to appease them with gifts to end the uprising.

 The tribal chiefs were difficult to appease and an endless cycle of violence curbed the Ottoman efforts to pacify the land.
 Ahmed Izzet Pasha proposed that the Ottoman army should evacuate the highlands and confined itself to Tihama and not to be unnecessarily burdened with continuing military operation against the Zaydi tribes.
 The hit-and-run tactics of the northern highlands tribesmen wore out the Ottoman military.
 They resented the Turkish Tanzimat and defied all attempts to impose a central government upon them.
 The northern tribes united under the leadership of the House of Hamidaddin in 1890.